Your psychologist

 How I work

-Above all, I am not trying to rush you anywhere.
-The pace of the work is yours to set, with my job being to help you notice what is shifting and what still needs attention.
+Above all, there is no rush.
+The pace of the work comes from you, and my role is to help you notice what is changing and what may still need attention.

-If this sounds like the kind of care you have been looking for.
+If this sounds like the kind of support you’re seeking.

 Book an initial session, or start with a free 15-minute call to ask any questions you need to ask first.